PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Long range fighting design diary.md

 Yes,yes but, no, no and

 Storytold/Abstract infantry combat
 V
 Tabletop infantry combat

 Encounters and dramatic encounters

-# Terrain functions

-## Cover
-Use tactics roll to determine if cover is nearby

-Unaware enemies roll 2d20h for abstract cover
-## Concealment
-## observation
-## obstacles
-## frontage
-## forage

-We can game forage levels with the following mechanics

-Average environmental yield
-- Patch yield

-Clues for patch location:
-- Patterning or defining the key characteristics of an environments subelements according to story specifications
-- Prey avoidance modelling (survival checks should only indirectly assist locating prey, not solve the problem)

----

 # Types of level designs